DPenner1/Primell/README.md

 This kind of functionality is of course not unique to Primell, but I was particularly happy with how concise yet readable (in my opinion) the general syntax turned out.

+### 3. BPSW primality testing

+Not a language feature, but a back-end feature.
+Because I'm a nerd, I implemented the [BPSW primality test](https://en.wikipedia.org/wiki/Baillie%E2%80%93PSW_primality_test) as part of this project.
+It might be the first F# implementation, I wasn't able to find others anyway (though currently the code is very procedural and not F# idiomatic).

 ## Data types

 Primell has but two data types: